raquo/Laminar/website/docs/documentation.md

 )
 ```

-however, the boilerplate can get annoying.
+however, the `inContext` boilerplate can get annoying.
 Use the `compose` method instead.
 It works just like the `compose` method on streams, except it also creates the required stream of DOM events under the hood.

 ```scala
 val allowClick: Signal[Boolean] = ???